rhsu0268/Sample-Project/README.md

 #Sample-Project
 # This is a hello world program.

+# The software contains a JSON database.